Harry Johnson (footballer, born 1899): Mansfield Town

 He played for Mansfield Town between 1932 and 1935, for which he is also all-time top goalscorer with 114 goals in all competitions.

 Personal life

-His father, also known as Harry (although his birth forename was William), also played for Sheffield United and gained six caps for England.
-His younger brother Tom also played for the Blades for several years.
+His father, also known as Harry (although his birth forename was William), also played for Sheffield United and gained six caps for England as well as appearing in three FA Cup Finals, winning two Winners medals, a League Championship Winners medal in 1898 whilst also representing the Football League.
+His younger brother Tom also played for the Blades, appearing in the 1936 FA Cup Final v Arsenal and also captaining the team to promotion in 1939.